 Blaisdell Press is me, David Dyer-Bennet, working with my wife Pamela to make our books available even when traditional publishers are uncooperative.

-We have three books available for order so far, see below.
+We have 4 books available for order so far, see below.

 Our general plan is to make the books available in hardcopy, Kindle, and epub ebook formats through most of the major ebook sales channels.
 Some smaller works may be published electronically only.